FedericoBeni/Multimodal-AI-Ship-Detection/README.md

 # Multimodal AI for Ship Detection in Satellite Imagery

-This repository contains the source code for a project focused on the comparative analysis of YOLO architectures for ship detection in satellite imagery.
+This repository contains the source code for a project focused on the comparative analysis of YOLO architectures for ship detection in satellite imagery (Sentinel-1 SAR and Sentinel-2 Optical).

 ## Project Objectives